onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 27:34
 have no I haven't I don't have a camera
 27:40
-I haven't got an iPod tape script
+I haven't got an iPod tapescript
 27:47
 and seven things I like doing play games
 27:52